HL7/davinci-ecdx/input/pagecontent/background.md

 ### Provider to Provider Data Exchange

- Providers commonly need and request information from other providers about their patients.
-Although this guide focuses on Payer to Provider interactions, the technical exchange is no different than a Provider to Provider interaction.
+ Providers commonly need and request information about their patients from other providers.
+Although this guide focuses on payer-to-provider interactions, the technical exchange is no different from a provider-to-provider interaction.

 #### Example Scenarios

- - Referred-to-provider solicits additional clinical information from the referring provider to support performing the requested service.
+ - The referred-to provider solicits additional clinical information from the referring provider to support the performance of the requested service.
- - Referring provider needs the results from the referred-to provider.
+ - The referring provider needs the results from the referred-to provider.

 ### What Information is Needed